openframeworks/ofBook/chapters/animation/chapter.md

 }
 ```

 in the ofApp file, we create a variable called pct, and set it to 0.
-We increate pct every frame and pass it through to the rectangle object in the update function:
+We increment pct every frame and pass it through to the rectangle object in the update function:

 ```cpp